CIM – Taking the leap

 else {

-$cimSessionOption = New-CimSessionOption Protocol Dcom
+$cimSessionOption = New-CimSessionOption -Protocol Dcom

 Write-Verbose 'Using protocol "Dcom"'